KTS-o7/tinyrag/README.md

     "17 patents filed, 9 granted as of January 2025."
 ]

-rag.add_documents(sample_docs)
-result = rag.query("How much funding did they get and who led the round?") print(result)

-# Output: "Based on the information, Doc led the round and received $8.7M in funding for Q4 2024."
+rag.add_documents(sample_docs) # add custom instructions to the LLM here if required result = rag.query("What's Zephyr Quantums largest client? and give me more info about who their other clients are, be super verbose about it (do not makeup info and stick to the context)") print(result)
 ```

 ## Current features: